Graduate Music History Placement Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-Use of only traditional rhythms
+Use of only vocals without instrumental accompaniment

 Next Question